Golden Triangle Radio Control Club Home Page Golden Triangle Radio Control Club Home PageGolden Triangle Radio Control Club

 4. Effective mufflers are required on all engines.

-5. Respect and abide by the club rules and cooperate with other members in their enforcement.
+5. Respect and abide by these rules and cooperate with other members in their enforcement.
 Politely point out rules violations and be prepared to accept comments from others if you slip and violate a rule.

-6. Any continuing or gross violation of these rules should be reported to any club officer for investigation and follow-up action by the Board of Directors, which could be as severe as expulsion from the club.
+6. Any continuing or gross violation of these rules should be reported to any club officer for investigation and follow-up action by the club, which could be as severe as expulsion from the club.

 B. Pit Rules